deepsun80/aidit-template/README.md

 ## Extra

-tsx lib/deleteVectors.ts - Delete all indexes in Pinecone vector DB
+tsx scripts/indexDocuments.ts - Index all documents and store in Pinecone vector DB. tsx scripts/deleteVectors.ts - Delete all indexes in Pinecone vector DB.